 Why: Understanding requirements like payment methods and translation needs can help determine which new opportunities are most appealing.

-Get started: The Market Finder site has some resources and tips to help you evaluate feasibility.
+Get started: The Think with Google site has some resources and tips to help you evaluate feasibility.

 2. Connect with the locals